Exceptional Poetry From Around the Web: November 2021

 my niece & i watch with obsession, crisscrossed

-on the brick patio—the floor which bakes our brown legs
+on the brick patio—the floor which bakes our brown legslike sweet potatoes in summer. i see the bee’s hind legs

-jeweled in pollen. these thick insect thighs
+jeweled in pollen. these thick insect thighsstrutting a heavy wealth.

 Love the movement of this poem which mimics a backyard bumblebee.
 Also, I enjoy the sharp sounds and mundane quality of making a poem out of something you can find in your backyard.
 More poets would be wise to follow this everyday model for inspiration.
 Great poem: now I need to buy the full-length book!